Poverty in India !!!

 India still has the world’s largest number of poor people in a single country.
 Of its nearly 1 billion inhabitants, an estimated 350-400 million are below the poverty line, 75 per cent of them in the rural areas.

-More than 40 per cent of the population is illiterate, with women, tribal and scheduled castes particularly affected.
+More than 40 per cent of the population is illiterate, with

 It would be incorrect to say that all poverty reduction programmes have failed.
 The growth of the middle class (which was virtually non-existent when India became a free nation in August 1947) indicates that economic prosperity has indeed been very impressive in India, but the DISTRIBUTION OF WEALTH has been very uneven.